zainibeats/idlemon/README.md

 ## Troubleshooting
 - **Missing GIFs:** Ensure GIF files exist in the correct generation's normal/shiny directories
 - **Animation Issues:** Verify GIF files are properly formatted
+- **Sound Problems:**
-- **Sound Problems:** Check that sound files exist in the assets/sounds directory
+  - Check that sound files exist in the assets/sounds directory
+  - Verify audio is not muted in Settings
+- **Background Image:**
+  - Use the Settings dialog to browse for valid image files
-- **Background Image:** Ensure the specified path exists and is accessible
+  - Ensure the specified path exists and is accessible
+- **Shiny Collection Not Loading:**
+  - Check that `logs/shinies_encountered.txt` exists and is not corrupted
+  - File format should be: `pokemon_name | rarity | count`
+- **Application Not starting:**
+  - First, make sure you are running the EXE from the [project root](#portable-directory-structure)
+  - Close any instances of Idlemon in Task Manager
+  - If all else fails, delete the `logs` directory in your IdleMon folder.
+This _WILL_ reset all data!!
+- **Desktop Pet Mode Issues:**
+  - Requires restart to enable/disable
+  - May not work on all systems (requires system tray support)
+  - Use right-click context menu to access features
-- **config.json:** Ensure the config.json file is correctly formatted and all paths are valid
+  - Ensure the `config.json` file is correctly formatted (or use Settings dialog instead)

 ---